 Plan B (Non-Thesis)

 The student must complete a minimum of 30 semester credits.
-The 30 credit hours must include 1) the 13 required credit hours listed in G1a (including ATS 693) and 2) a minimum of 11 elective credit hours in structured classes.
+The 30 credit hours must include 1) the 13 required core credit hours listed under Plan A (including ATS 693) and 2) a minimum of 11 elective credit hours in structured classes.
 Electives may include any structured class at the 500/600 level.
-With written advisor approval, electives also may include structured 700 level classes and/or structured graduate courses in other departments.
+With written adviser approval, electives also may include structured 700 level classes and/or structured graduate courses in other departments.
 The remaining six credit hours may be in independent studies (ATS 695).
 Research credits (699, 799) and audits do not count toward the non-thesis M.S. degree.

 National Weather Service Basic Requirements